PaulDMooney/testblog/BLOG_2.md

 While that's inconvenient, if there's 20 fields in a `Person` record, leaving it kind of vague makes it much easier to both write and read these tests rather than describing how every single field gets populated.

 We also want to be careful here not to mask any behaviours.
-Like if the `Person` returned has an age, which is computed based on the birthdate stored in the database, then that should have its own test somewhere and not just hidden amongst the assertions in the "It should return a Person record for that `id` with all fields populated from the database" test.
+For example, if the `Person` returned has an age, which is computed based on the birthdate stored in the database, then that should have its own test somewhere and not just hidden amongst the assertions in the "It should return a Person record for that `id` with all fields populated from the database" test.

 ## Conclusion
-That's a wrap on Part 2 on my compilation of tips for writing good tests.
-So far this has all been about the organization and verbiage around the tests.
-Which is important because it not only helps the reader of these tests, but it can help organize your thoughts about how to actually write the test code.
-Maybe later we will get into more advice around what to test and how to test it.
-This is a compilation of my advice derived from my own experiences.
-I hope you find it useful.
+This post has all been about the organization and verbiage around tests.
+This is important because it not only helps the reader of these tests, but it can help organize your thoughts about how to actually write the test code.
+This advice is all derived from my own experiences; I hope you find it useful.
-There may be much more advice out there so keep an eye out.